Skip to main content

 Frequently Asked Questions

-RuneQuest: Warlords is a strategy game.
+RuneQuest: Warlords is a tactical turn-based strategy game with fantasy and violence themes.

 RuneQuest: Warlords is available on PC and Windows.